bparanj/crystal/electronics/zettel/potentiometer.md

 A potentiometer is a three-terminal resistor with an adjustable center connection, or "wiper."
 It acts as a variable resistor (or rheostat) or a voltage divider.
 By turning a knob or sliding a lever, you can vary the resistance, allowing control over current or voltage in a circuit.
 Potentiometers  appear in volume controls, light dimmers, and sensor adjustments.

 ---
+PENDING

+Review the experiments in this file and see which ones can be used and move to experiments folder.

 ### Atomic Ideas: